Nigerians are beginning to devise strategies and make tough decisions that will enable them to procure cheaper international flights.

 Another Nigerian traveller, Charles Sawoe, noted that the forex challenges sometimes made the cost of flights higher by over 50 per cent in Nigeria.

 “I have agents in Ghana and France.
-Those countries do not have issues with forex the way it is here.
+Those countries do not have issues with foreign exchange the way we do here.
 So, they buy tickets for me at cheaper rates.
-At times, I fly through Ghana, but sometimes I move through Lagos.
+At times, I fly through Ghana, but occasionally I move through Lagos.
 But the most important thing for me is that I don’t normally buy tickets here the way I used to,” he said.

 The PUNCH reports in Akporiaye in a telephone interview as saying, “Nigerians are already flying from Ghana to other countries because the lower inventories of tickets are no longer available in Nigeria.
 People go to Accra because Accra still has the lowest inventory available.